shubhomoydas/dcgan_no_gpu/README.md

         - gen()
         - discrim()

-You should now be able to replicate the results of DCGAN without a gpu.
+You should now be able to replicate the results of DCGAN without a gpu when you run the modified code.

+If you are already familiar with DCGAN, then cut through all other stuff in the code and focus on only three:

+    conv_transpose(): This is where lies the real meat of this code.
+Demonstrates how to apply convolution transform (deconv) using conv2d_grad_wrt_inputs.

+    gen(): Shows where/how to replace the GPU dependency.
+The other important information is the input/output size calculation.

+    discrim(): Contains simple replacement of dnn_conv with conv2d.

+Note: You will see that we do not load any actual images in this code.
+That is not the point here.
+We only provide non-gpu implementations of gpu-dependent functions and validate that they conform with the expected input/output sizes.